With a CollegeXpress profile, you can:

 The intramural sport flickerball is unique to Davidson College.
 The College banned touch football due to injuries, so students created a game of tag football with basketball-type passing rules, which is still avidly played to this day.

-Former U.S. President Woodrow Wilson attended Davidson College for a year before becoming ill, and later enrolling at Princeton.
+Former US President Woodrow Wilson attended Davidson College for a year before becoming ill, and later enrolling at Princeton.

-The first X-rays ever taken in America were by three Davidson College physics students who snuck into a lab in 1896.
+The first X-rays ever taken in America were by three Davidson College Physics students who snuck into a lab in 1896.
 They kept their experiments secret for many years, fearing they would be punished.

 Students at the Maryland Institute College of Art can take classes in Mount Royal Station, a refurbished train depot and official historic landmark the school acquired and converted into campus spaces in 1964.